-We expect Zenith's asset quality to face some pressure, as the material devaluation in the local currency this year weighs on the repayment capacity of borrowers.
-We expect unhedged foreign currency borrowers to find it more difficult to meet their financial obligations, while the repayment capacity of local currency borrowers will be under pressure from elevated inflation and the increased local currency value of imported items.
-In addition, similar to other banks, the proportion of foreign currency loans in Zenith's loan book mechanically increased as a result of the material devaluation to 58% of loans as of June 2023 (from 42% as of December 2022).
+We expect Zenith's asset quality to face some pressure, as the material devaluation in the local currency since June 2023, the elevated inflation and the high interest rates together weigh on the repayment capacity of borrowers.
+We expect local currency borrowers and hedged foreign currency borrowers to find it more difficult to meet their financial obligations, as their expenses rise owing to both the higher cost of locally sourced goods (due to the elevated inflation) and the higher local currency value of imported items (due to local currency devaluation).
+In addition, similar to other banks, the proportion of foreign currency loans in Zenith's loan book mechanically increased as a result of the material devaluation to 58% of loans as of June 2024 (from 42% as of December 2022).